 Burrowed in and cocooned, the frogs conserve energy and enter a dormant state.
 When the heat dissipates or the rains return, they free themselves from their burrow and sometimes eat the cocoon of skin.

 Not all frogs have long, sticky tongues to wrap around and catch prey.
 In fact, some frogs don’t even have teeth, so they only eat whatever they can swallow whole.
 Many frogs are ambush predators.
-Some, like the Red-Bellied Toad, use stealth to catch their prey.
+Some, like the Pacman Frogs, use stealth to catch their prey.

 They need to get close to their target, and then they grab it in their mouth, bite down, and swallow their prey whole.
 Others are much sneakier.
 They burrow into the leaf litter or mud, leaving only their heads exposed.
 They sit very still and wait until some hapless critter wanders by.